orbanjan/CarND-Vehicle-Detection/writeup_project.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters and choosed 'YUV' color space with 'orientation=11' and 'pixels_per_cell=(16,16) and 'cells_per_block= (2,2)'.
+These values gave me the best accurycy lator on classification with resonable good cycle time as well.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the above mentioned HOG features.
+I didn not used color features and color histograms at this time as they were not improving significantly the accuracy.

 ### Sliding Window Search